vommie/mpv-scripts/README.md

 ## Customization

-Each script includes comments in the source code explaining how to modify keybindings or settings (e.g., zoom step, fast-play speed).
+Each script includes comments in the source code explaining how to modify keybindings or settings.
 Refer to the [MPV documentation](https://mpv.io/manual/stable/) for valid key names and further details.

 ## License

-All scripts are **public domain**.
+All scripts in this repository are public domain.
 No restrictions apply—do whatever you want with them!